Joja81/JSON-mini-data-analysis/README.md

 # JSON-mini-data-analysis\

-A brief experimentation with importing and mainpulating JSON files in java using google GSON library
+Experiements with basic analysis of JSON given from messenger